Black Voters Fund

 Curated with Black Voters Matter Fund – This fund is co-curated with Movement Voter Project and Black Voters Matter Fund, who have decades of experience organizing in Black communities – in alignment with MVP’s priority states.
 The fund is still growing.
 Feel free to email us at [email protected] to make additional suggestions of groups to include.

 Build long-term infrastructure and leadership for change – The Black Voters Fund invests in groups that are locally rooted and driving change not just for one election, but year after year – with a focus on MVP’s priority states.
-We fund organizations and local leaders that Get Out the Vote in 2018 and then immediately get to work on 2019 and 2020, not one-off campaigns that come and go each cycle.
+We fund organizations and local leaders that got out the vote in 2018 and are immediately getting to work on 2019 and 2020, not one-off campaigns that come and go each cycle.

 Need more support to donate?
 This “one click’ option is designed for quick online giving.
 If you want to donate from a foundation or donor advised fund, or want more detailed information, please contact us.

 WOKE VOTE surprised the nation late in 2017, having trained college students and church-goers, organized and turned out African Americans across Alabama en masse to block an accused child molester from office, and elect Democrat Doug Jones to the Senate.
 In February, they hosted a Woke Vote Conference: A Road Map to A Woke 2018, to take their model national, as they continue to work on the ground with other groups to boost voter engagement and hold government accountable to all the people of Alabama.